 Due to convenience reasons, everyone prefers to connect to the WIFI Hotspot.
 Most of the times, you might get that the Hotspot connection is slow and this may affect your VPN speed.
 Many factors may affect the WIFI connection such as electronic interference, magnetic interference, and even router overload.
 To avoid these Hotspot performance issues, use a wired connection directly from the router.

 Reputable VPNs offer up to 5 simultaneous connection on a single VPN subscription.
 To enjoy this free offer, you need to install the VPN in your router so that other people can access the VPN connection.
 Sometimes, this might slow down your VPN speed due to different factors, for instance, some VPNs might overload the router, i.e., when doing encryption and this might affect the performance of the router and hence fewer speeds.
 There might also be a case in which everyone in your household is using the same server as you are and this also might contribute to lesser speeds.

 Sometimes, the problem might not be the VPN nor your router and your PC.
 You might be having low internet speed subscription which when coupled with a VPN, the speed becomes even lower.
 If you don’t want to compromise your VPN functionalities, subscribe to an internet package with higher speeds.
 If you already have a high-speed connection but still there a huge lag, proceed as specified in the next step.

 Reset/reboot your device

 You read that right!
 There’s a reason why IT technicians will always tell you to reset or reboot your device when a problem persists.
 Some problems can only be solved by a reset or a reboot, in our case, first, try uninstalling and reinstalling the VPN client.
-If the problem persists, reboot your device including your router.
-The final step should be a reset; you can try other VPNs before proceeding to reset your device as it might not be the problem.
+If the problem persists, reboot your device, including your router.
+The final step should be a reset; you can try other VPNs before resetting your device as it might not be the problem.
 If it is, remember to back up your data before resetting.